libsdl-org/SDL/docs/README-migration.md

 SDL_RWops::type was removed and has no replacement; it wasn't meaningful for app-provided implementations at all, and wasn't much use for SDL's internal implementations, either.

-SDL_RWopsInterface::close implementations should clean up their own userdata, but not call SDL_DestroyRW on themselves; now the contract is always that SDL_DestroyRW is called, which calls `->close` and then frees the opaque object.
+SDL_RWopsInterface::close implementations should clean up their own userdata, but not call SDL_CloseRW on themselves; now the contract is always that SDL_CloseRW is called, which calls `->close` and then frees the opaque object.

 SDL_RWFromFP has been removed from the API, due to issues when the SDL library uses a different C runtime from the application.

-SDL_AllocRW(), SDL_FreeRW(), SDL_RWclose() and direct access to the `->close` function pointer have been removed from the API, so there's only one path to manage RWops lifetimes now: SDL_CreateRW() and SDL_DestroyRW().
+SDL_AllocRW(), SDL_FreeRW(), SDL_RWclose() and direct access to the `->close` function pointer have been removed from the API, so there's only one path to manage RWops lifetimes now: SDL_OpenRW() and SDL_CloseRW().

 You can implement this in your own code easily: